 Cornetis’ journals also provide media patronage during conferences, symposiums, and scientific conventions.
 The company’s publications are available for purchase online, in medical bookstores, and during medical events.

 UKSG is a registered charity and a company limited by guarantee.
 Their mission is to connect the information community and encourage the exchange of ideas on scholarly communication.
 UKSG is the only organization spanning the wide range of interests and activities across the scholarly information community of librarians, publishers, intermediaries and technology vendors.

 “NHK WORLD" is NHK's international broadcast service.
 NHK operates international television, radio and Internet services.

 Nomura Research Institute, Ltd.

-The basic management principle of the NRI Group is to create added value for its clients and thus enhance their existing corporate values by providing them with advanced services.
+The basic management principle of the NRI Group is to create added value for its clients and thus enhance their corporate values; by providing them with advanced services.
 They strive to be a corporate group that can contribute to dreaming up the future society by gaining further insights into the paradigms of tomorrow’s society and making them real.
-They believe that by helping their clients enhance their own corporate values, their own corporate worth will also be enhanced.
+They believe that by helping their clients enhance their corporate values; their own corporate worth will also be enhanced.